andrewisen/bim-whale/README.md

 > Provide a simple and fast IFC parser that people can learn from

 The BIM Whale is **NOT** supposed to be an all singing, all dancing parser.
-Instead, the BIM Whale is only looking to parse information that we know exists.
+Instead, the BIM Whale is only looking to parse information (Property Sets) that we know exists.

+Explore the [docs/wiki](http://github.bimvalen.se/docs/) for more information.

 <!-- GETTING STARTED -->

 ## Getting Started

 This repository contains only the TypeScript source.
-If you're looking for a compiled _JS Bundle_ file, then check here: TODO
+If you're looking for a compiled _JS Bundle_ file, then check here: **TODO**

 The following steps will guide you to set up your own development platform.